 Forgive me if this question is silly but I am unexperienced as FTB of a ground floor flat in Surrey.
 Do I pick up the keys to the premises on the completion date from my solicitor?
 If this is the case, I will appoint a local conveyancing solicitor in Surrey?

 On the day of completion you do not need to go to the conveyancers office in Surrey.
 Conveyancing lawyers for you will transfer the completion advance to the seller's conveyancers, and shortly after the monies have arrived, you should be able to receive the keys from the selling Agents and move into your new home.
 Usually this happens between 1 and 3pm.

-After much negotiation I have agreed a price on an apartment in Surrey.
-My mortgage broker recommended their conveyancers.
-I paid an advanced payment of £175.
-A few days later, the property lawyer contacted me embarrassingly acknowledging that they were not on the Aldermore conveyancing panel.
+After much negotiation I have agreed a price on a house in Surrey.
+My financial adviser pressured me to appoint their solicitor.
+I paid an upfront payment of £200.
+Not long after, the lawyer contacted me sheepishly admitting that they were not on the Virgin Money conveyancing panel.
 Am I right in thinking that I should be due a refund?

 You should be able to recover this from the law firm if they were not on the Virgin Money panel.
 They should have asked at the outset which lender you were obtaining a mortgage with.
 An important lesson to readers of this site is to check that the lawyers are on the appropriate lender panel.

 I need some fast conveyancing in Surrey as I am under an ultimatum to exchange contracts within 2 weeks.
 Thankfully I do not need a mortgage.
 Can I avoid the conveyancing searches to save fees and time?